-Admittedly, when Jacala first opened, we didn't know much about it.
+Admittedly, when Jacala first opened many years ago, we didn't know much about it.
 And their sign didn't give much away.

 On top of the very litte marketing and advertising in those early days, it was difficult to get a reservation.
 A quiet hype had been building.

 With a desire to put an end to the "busy signal," we took a sharp turn left into Jacala one evening when passing through Meads Bay.
 My Dad dropped in and asked if they had room for dinner.

 They did not, but they offered a reservation for the following evening.
 We took it!

 Before exiting the building, he took a look around.
-The restaurant was only at half capacity.
-How bizarre.
-Amongst the clientele were 4 familiar faces.
+Among the clientele were 4 familiar faces.
 The General Managers of Cap Juluca, CuisinArt, Malliouhana and Viceroy (this was before it became Four Seasons), each dining at Jacala separately.

 Dying to know just how good Jacala was, my Dad crashed their dinners and promptly asked how their meal was.
 A resounding...
 "Outstanding!" from each GM.
 The 4 General Managers confirmed it.
 It was definite.
 We were on for the following evening!

 Upon entering Jacala, one particular thing became evident.
 Jacala's ambiance is peaceful.

 The Moroccan inspiration throughout is elegant, and the lulling of the waves just outside creates a romantic, beachside setting.

 We were greeted by the owner/manager, Jacques Borderon.

 Jacques has worked for over twenty years in high-end dining.